Takakiriy/typrm/README.md

 ## Highly accurate search using keyword tags

-The search function of typrm only searches for keywords written after the #keyword tag in a text file.
+The search function of typrm only searches for keywords written after the `#keyword:` tag in a text file.
 It makes to reduce search noise.

 Sample text file content: